AbelLagonell/Rust_Learning/RustNotebook.md

 # Rust Notebook

-The structure of this file will go as follows:
+The structure of this notebook will go as follows:

 - Headings will denote the project that is worked on
 - After that there will be subheadings denoting each different part of the leaning process, such as how things work